 In my experience so far, I have found Versa to be a product with good longevity, and with less short term swelling than some other products.
 This reduced swelling is especially good for treating the tear troughs and lips, which have a higher tendency to swell.
-Though swelling does ultimately resolve with fillers, usually after 2-4 days, having less short term swelling is a benefit that our patients have noticed.
+Though swelling does ultimately resolve with fillers, usually after 2-4 days, having less short term sw Save & Exit elling is a benefit that our patients have noticed.

 How is Versa Injected?